sorin-bolos/moara/README.md

 # moara
 Moara is a high performance Quantum Computer Simulator.
+It simulates a system with no noise.
-It comes in two flawors: the stand alone, executable, version dimmed **moara-for-uranium** and the one that can be used in Qiskit **moara-for-qiskit**.
+It comes in three flawors: the stand alone, executable, called simply **moara**; the version that can be used in Qiskit **moara-for-qiskit** and the version dimmed **pymoara** that can be used with PyQuil and Cirq.

+Note: The release versions are only built for use with Windows.

 ## moara-for-qiskit
 Installation